 Homemade Pico de Gallo with fresh flavors from tomatoes, onions, jalapenos, and lime juice.
-This salsa fresca is amazing as a dip as well as condiment for your favorite food.
+This salsa fresca is amazing as a dip and a condiment for your favorite food.
 Easily turn it into guacamole with a few avocados!

-We love all sorts of salsa here at home so I like to make a big batch at least once a week to have handy in the fridge.
-But although salsa verde and salsa roja are our favorite ways to spice things up, I have to say, nothing comes close to the marriage of crisp chips and chunky homemade pico de gallo in my book.
+We love all sorts of salsa here at home, so I like to make a big batch at least once a week to have handy in the fridge.
+Although salsa verde and salsa roja are our favorite ways to spice things up, I have to say, nothing comes close to the marriage of crisp chips and chunky homemade pico de gallo in my book.

-This salsa fresca or fresh salsa is not only the perfect dip for your favorite chips but also a great condiment for breakfast eggs, grilled meat and seafood.
+This salsa fresca, or fresh salsa, is not only the perfect dip for your favorite chips but also a great condiment for eggs, grilled meat, and seafood.
+Here are a few ways we love to enjoy it.

-- Serve with tacos, burritos, carne asadas and all your favorite Mexican food.
+- Serve with fish tacos, burritos, carne asadas, and all your favorite Mexican food.

-- Pile on baked, roasted or scalloped potatoes for a quick boost of flavor.
+- Pile on baked, roasted, or scalloped potatoes for a quick flavor boost.

-- Toss with greens along with your choice of protein or with cooled pasta plus olive oil, black beans, corn and feta cheese for a delicious cold salad.
+- Toss with greens and your choice of protein, or with cooled pasta, olive oil, black beans, corn, and feta cheese for a delicious cold salad.

-- Spoon over scrambled eggs or mix in frittatas/omelettes for a hearty breakfast.
+- Spoon over scrambled eggs or mix in frittatas/omelets for a hearty breakfast.

-- Turn into a quick guacamole with a few mashed (or coarsely chopped if you like chunky) avocados!
+- Turn it into an easy guacamole dip with a few mashed (or coarsely chopped if you like chunky) avocados!

-If you want to store pico de gallo for future use, place in an airtight container and it will keep up to 3 days in the fridge.
-I don’t recommend freezing as the salsa loses its crispness and becomes too watery from being frozen and rethawed.
+- If you want to store pico de gallo for later, place it in an airtight container and refrigerate for up to 3 days.
+I don’t recommend freezing, as the salsa loses its crispness and becomes too watery when frozen and thawed.

 Ingredients